nicechester/bible-ai/README.md

 5. **searchVerses(keyword)**: Search for verses containing a keyword (PREFERRED for Korean text)
 6. **searchByPhrase(phrase)**: Search for verses containing a phrase (PREFERRED for Korean text)
 7. **getKeywordStatistics(keyword, testament, bookType)**: Get statistics with optional filters
-   - `testament`: 1 for 구약, 2 for 신약, null for all
+   - `testament`: 1 for Old Testament, 2 for New Testament, null for all
-   - `bookType`: "선지서", "복음서", "서신서", null for all
+   - `bookType`: "Prophets", "Gospels", "Epistles", null for all
 8. **searchVersesBySemanticSimilarity(query, maxResults)**: Semantic search using embeddings
    - Use with caution for Korean text (embedding model limitations)
    - Works better with English queries